aryoda/tryCatchLog/README.md

 ### Dependencies

-The source code of `tryCatchLog` uses the [package `futile.logger`](https://cran.r-project.org/web/packages/futile.logger/index.html) to write logging messages in a nice and structured format to a file or console.
+The source code of `tryCatchLog` uses the package [`futile.logger`](https://cran.r-project.org/web/packages/futile.logger/index.html) to write logging messages in a nice and structured format to a file or console.

-To use your own logging function you just have to change the logging functions calls in the file `R/tryCatchLog.R`.
+Note: To use your own logging function you just have to change the logging functions calls in the file `R/tryCatchLog.R`
+      and `source` the file or rebuild the package (see [Installation](#installation)).